 Over the last decade, UN Global Pulse has been expanding the boundaries of its research and technology policy work in close alignment with the transformative innovation efforts of the UN Executive Office in which it operates.

-ICC is pleased to share that the United Nations Institute for Training and Research (UNITAR), after working with us as a Client, has become a Partner Organization.
-Over the past year ICC and UNITAR have already been working jointly on some application development projects, including the ICC and UNITAR Mobile App for WHO Safe Surgery Checklist.
+UNICC is pleased to share that the United Nations Institute for Training and Research (UNITAR), after working with us as a Client, has become a Partner Organization.
+Over the past year UNICC and UNITAR have already been working jointly on some application development projects, including the ICC and UNITAR Mobile App for WHO Safe Surgery Checklist.

 The United Nations Institute for Training and Research (UNITAR) provides innovative learning solutions to individuals, organizations and institutions to enhance global decision-making and support country-level action for shaping a better future.